[Ticker] Greek and Turkish ministers trade jibes in Ankara

 By EUobserver

 "You come out here, and try to accuse Turkey, to give a message to your country.
 It is not possible for me to accept this," Turkish foreign minister Mevlüt Çavuşoğlu told Greek foreign minister Nikos Dendias in Ankara Thursday, at a meeting designed to mend relations.
-Dendias had accused Turkish warplanes of violating Greek airspace and of spreading "fake news" over their confrontation on Turkish gas-drilling in Greek-claimed waters.
+Dendias had accused Turkish warplanes of violating Greek airspace and Turkey of spreading "fake news" over their confrontation on gas-drilling in Greek-claimed waters.